 Good quality water is essential to sustain human well-being, livelihoods and a healthy environment for the post-2015 sustainable development.
-The United Nations 2030 Agenda development agenda and Sustainable Development Goals (SDGs) recognize the crucial role of access to water that is really safe for human uses and the urgent need to protect the quality of world's water resources in achieving many sustainable development goals.
-The Sustainable Development Goal 6 "Ensure availability and sustainable management of water and sanitation for all" calls for immediate, oriented and global action to "achieve universal and equitable access to safe and affordable drinking water for all" (Target 6.1) and to "improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally" (Target 6.3).
+The United Nations Post-2015 development agenda and Sustainable Development Goals (SDGs) recognize the crucial role of access to water that is really safe for human uses and the urgent need to protect the guality of world's water resources in achieving many sustainable development goals.
+The post-2015 Sustainable Development Goal 6 "Ensure availability and sustainable management of water and sanitation for all" calls for immediate, oriented and global action to "achieve universal and equitable access to safe and affordable drinking water for all" (Target 6.1) and to "improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials" (Target 6.3), as well as to improve wastewater management and increase safe reuse.
 The potential threat of water pollution by hazardous chemicals to human health and ecosystems is, furthermore, emphasized in other SDGs.
 In particular, Goals 3 and 12 stress the urgent need to significantly reduce the release of wastes and hazardous chemicals to air, water and soil to minimize their adverse impacts on human health and the environment.

-New and emerging pollutants present a new global water quality challenge with potentially-serious threats to human health and ecosystems.
+New and emerging pollutants present a new global water guality challenge with potentially-serious threats to human health and ecosystems.
 Emerging pollutants can broadly be understood as any synthetic or naturally-occurring chemical or any microorganism that is not commonly monitored or regulated in the environment with potentially known or suspected adverse ecological and human health effects.
 These contaminants comprise a wide variety of chemicals used in our daily lives, including pharmaceuticals, personal care products, pesticides, industrial and household chemicals, metals, surfactants, industrial additives and solvents.
 They are a source of concern since a wide variety of pharmaceuticals and household and industrial chemicals are used and released continuously into the environment even in very low quantities and some may cause chronic toxicity, endocrine disruption in humans and aquatic wildlife and the development of bacterial pathogen resistance.
 Potential human health risks of emerging pollutants through the exposure via drinking water needs special attention and further scientific research because conventional water purification and wastewater treatment facilities are not effective in removing them.